hatemZamzam/PhotoMe-Android-App-Share-Your-Photos-with-Friends-/README.md

 <p align="center">
 <img src = "Capture+_2018-07-25-10-40-36.png" width = "300"/>
  </p>
-### User List Activiy:
+### User List Activiy.
-- this activity shows all the users of the app, and sorting them by createdAt users.
++ this activity shows all the users of the app, and sorting them by createdAt users.
-- When click on any user in the listview, it shows his/her profile.
++ When click on any user in the listview, it shows his/her profile.
-- Logout button to sign out of your account.
++ Logout button to sign out of your account.
-- "Share" Button to direct post a photo from your gallery.
++ "Share" Button to direct post a photo from your gallery.
 <p align="center">
 <img src = "Capture+_2018-07-25-10-41-32.png" width = "300"/>
  </p>
-### User Profile Feeds:
+### User Profile Feeds.
-- Preview images of current opened user profile.
++ Preview images of current opened user profile.
-- "Back" button to get back to friends activity.
++ "Back" button to get back to friends activity.
-- "chat" button, to go to chat activity for messaging with current user friend.
++ "chat" button, to go to chat activity for messaging with current user friend.
-- "Follow/Unfollow" button, to follow or unfollow a user to follow his/her images posts.
++ "Follow/Unfollow" button, to follow or unfollow a user to follow his/her images posts.
 <p align="center">
 <img src = "Capture+_2018-07-25-10-42-14.png" width = "300"/>
  </p>
-### Chat Acitivty: (regular messaging Not live yet).
+### Chat Acitivty (regular messaging Not live yet).
-- An edit text field to write text in it.
++ An edit text field to write text in it.
-- "Send" button, to send written text to this opened user profile.
++ "Send" button, to send written text to this opened user profile.
 <p align="center">
 <img src = "Capture+_2018-07-25-10-42-38.png" width = "300"/>
  </p>
 ### Share Photo Activity.
-- When click on add photo image, it switch you to your gallery to choose the image you want to share.
++ When click on add photo image, it switch you to your gallery to choose the image you want to share.
-- "Post" button, to share the selected image with friends,
++ "Post" button, to share the selected image with friends,
-- "Cancel" to get back to friends feeds activity without sharing anything.
++ "Cancel" to get back to friends feeds activity without sharing anything.
-- Small camera images to add effects to the selected image (but it hasn't beed done yet searching for nice effects :p :D).
++ Small camera images to add effects to the selected image (but it hasn't beed done yet searching for nice effects :p :D).
 <p align="center">
 <img src = "sharephoto.JPG" width = "300"/>
  </p>